Requests

 Matching and filtering items

-Matching and filtering items both follow the same syntax.
-They are described by a list of clauses: node clauses, edge clauses and additional constraints
+Both matching and filtering items both follow the same syntax.
+They are described by a list of clauses: node clauses, edge clauses and additional constraints.

 Node clauses